michal-sa/mark/README.md

 <!-- Include: ac:toc -->
 ```

-If default TOC looks don't find a way to your heart, try [parametrizing it][Confluence TOC Macro], for example:
+If default TOC looks don't find a way to your heart, try [parametrizing it][confluence toc macro], for example:

 ```markdown
 <!-- Macro: :toc: